-Ecological Consciousness and Harmony: Seek to conserve natural ecosystems and cultures through being a part of a larger development plan.
-All plans have a low impact on the local environment, while highlighting the unique aspects of the locality, such as topography, climate, and architecture.
-The conservation of nature and rigorous concern with the environment influence the development of infra-structure for community-based eco-tourism activities (i.e. building houses, roads, showers, etc.)
+Ecological Consciousness and Harmony: Seek to conserve natural ecosystems and cultures by being a part of a larger development plan.
+All plans have a low impact on the local environment while highlighting the unique aspects of the locality, such as topography, climate, and architecture.
+The conservation of nature and rigorous concern with the environment influence the development of infrastructure for community-based ecotourism activities (i.e. building houses, roads, showers, etc.).

-Local Control: Local control of the community-based eco-tourism industry.
-Local leadership lead plans and encourage clear and transparent decision making.
+Local Control: Local control of the community-based ecotourism industry.
+Local leadership leads plans and encourages clear and transparent decision-making.
 Community members actively make decisions on strategies and acceptable levels of tourism based upon the community’s culture, heritage and vision.
-Strategies also equip local communities with the tools and knowledge necessary for decision making, and to build effective structures to enable the community to influence, manage and benefit from eco-tourism development and practice.
+Strategies also equip local communities with the tools and knowledge necessary for decision-making, and to build effective structures to enable the community to influence, manage and benefit from ecotourism development and practice.